London comes alive on the day of the marathon. Here’s what I hope is some helpful advice for London marathon runners.

 The excitement in the air is palpable.
 It brings out the best in runners, in the fantastic marshals and volunteers and organisers, and those 10s and 100s of thousands of members of the public that line the route.
-Bands are playing and some make a day of it with picnics, others with wine or beer in hand – it’s a day that brings out the best of everyone.
+Bands are playing.
+Some make a day of it with picnics.
+Others are drinking wine or beer.
+It’s a day that brings out the best of everyone.
 I’ve included a few photos of what I’ve seen as a spectator and marshal over the last few years.

 If you’re in or near London, even if you don’t know anyone running it, go along and cheer us on.
 It’s a day you’ll remember.

 And for us runners, it’s all a little bloody intimidating.
-So I thought I’d offer a few hints and tips for those first timers and those who may well have done other marathons but this is their first London Marathon.
+So I thought I’d offer a few hints and tips for those of you running the London Marathon.

 I’ll say upfront I’m not an expert.
 This is my second London Marathon, and only my second marathon.
-I’ve been plagued by injury in the past so this year I’ve done what my physio has been telling me for years and focused not just on running, but as far as I can, injury proofing my body.
+I’ve been plagued by injury in the past.
+This year I’ve done what my physio has been telling me and focusing not just on running but injury proofing my body.

 Let me know if you’ve run London and have suggestions for additions – I’ll add them in!